samjulien/blog/_posts/2018-07-15-handling-server-sent-events-with-react-and-nodejs.markdown

 npm install -g create-react-app
 ```

-This command will install `create-react-app` on our computer which will let us create the basic template of a React application by typing:
+This command will install `create-react-app` on our computer which will let us create the basic template of a React application.

+Ensure that the `flight-timetable` root folder is the current working directory and then type the following command in the shell to scaffold the foundation of our React application:

 ```shell
 create-react-app client